Skip to Main Content

 As complex systems go — and any young company certainly fits the bill — at Ninety, we are obsessively focused on reaching the Winner's Corner.
 That said, as a company that is growing close to 100% per year in terms of both revenue and people, we must constantly bring people up to speed.

 Our goal for team members who have been with us for at least 180 days is for them to feel like our core commitments are at least 90% explicit, coherent, and resonant.
-Our core commitments are things like our Core Values, our Unique Value Proposition, our goals, our brand, and our Ideal Customer.
+Our core commitments are things like our Core Values, our Compelling Value Proposition, our goals, our brand, and our Ideal Customer.

 We’re highly focused on getting clear about these core commitments and then measuring how we’re doing.
 Why?
 Well, to summarize a quote from Doc Rivers, “Great players want to know the truth.”